gabriel-roque/reactnest-boilerplate/README.md

 🇺🇸

-In these directories are all the static files that will be used in the application (front-end) such as **css, images, gifs, media, fonts** and etc.
+In these directorie are all the static files that will be used in the application (front-end) such as **css, images, gifs, media, fonts** and etc.

 🇧🇷

-Neste diretórios encontra-se todos os arquivos estáticos que serão utilizados na aplicação (front-end) tais como **css, images, gifs, mídias, fontes** e etc.
+Neste diretório encontra-se todos os arquivos estáticos que serão utilizados na aplicação (front-end) tais como **css, images, gifs, mídias, fontes** e etc.

 <p align="center">
   <img src="web-app/src/assets/github/assets.png">